A pizza base is the bottom crust upon which a pizza is formed.

 Pizza was made in southern Italy by the Romans and the Greeks there before them.
 They made it with unleavened dough and treated it as a bread with toppings.
 Toppings included oil, herbs, onions and garlic.

-Towards the end of the 1700s in Napoli, Pizza emerged more as a dish in its own right, and not a just bread off to the side.
+Towards the end of the 1700s in Napoli, pizza emerged more as a dish in its own right, and not a just bread off to the side of a meal.
 It acquired tomatoes around the same time.

 The word “pizza” comes from words used in Napoli, Italy: “picea” around 1000 AD, which then later became pizza.